 This Regional Environmental Assessment (REA) has been undertaken to provide a strategic assessment of the potential effects that marine renewable energy devices (wave and tidal) will have on the environment.
-It has been commissioned and undertaken by RET and the Guernsey Renewable Energy Forum (GREF).
+It has been commissioned and undertaken by the Guernsey Renewable Energy Commission (GREC) and the Guernsey Renewable Energy Forum (GREF).